paul0noah/sm-3dcouple/README.md

-# Shape Match Model Dijkstra 3D Coupling
+# Dijkstra Shape Match Model with Coupling

-Description: tbd
+This repository creates the integer linear program introduced in the CVPR2024 best paper award candidate SpiderMatch.
+For more information take a look at [our project page](https://paulroetzer.github.io/publications/2024-06-19-spidermatch.html) as well as the [main repository](https://github.com/paul0noah/spider-match) to which this repository serves as a helper.

 ## ⚙️ Installation